Back to all posts

 When you book a massage for headache relief, your therapist won’t just use one generic approach.
 A truly therapeutic session involves a blend of specialized techniques designed to address the specific source of your pain.
 Think of your therapist as a detective, using their hands to find the clues in your muscles, fascia, and connective tissues.
 They’ll draw from different methods to release tension, untangle knots, and restore balance.
 Many of these techniques are part of a comprehensive deep tissue massage, tailored to what your body needs at that moment.
 Let’s look at a few of the most effective techniques you might experience.

-Releasing Knots with Trigger Point Therapy
+Trigger Point Therapy for Muscle Knots

 Have you ever felt a specific, tender “knot” in your shoulder or neck that, when pressed, sends a jolt of pain up into your head?
 That’s a trigger point.
 Trigger Point Therapy focuses on these tight spots in your muscles that can cause pain in completely different areas of the body—a phenomenon known as referred pain.
 This is especially effective for headaches that seem to start in your neck or shoulders, often stemming from stress or poor posture.
 Your therapist will apply direct, sustained pressure to these knots, encouraging the muscle fibers to release and easing the referred pain that’s causing your headache.
 This targeted approach can provide significant headache relief by getting right to the source of the problem.